Igorot people: Itneg (Tinguian)

 As of 2020, The total population of the Itnegs are 100,806.
 The Tingguians are further divided into 11 distinct subgroups which are the Adasen, Balatok, Banao, Belwang, Binongan, Gobang, Inlaud, Mabaka, Maeng, Masadiit and Moyadan.
 Wealth and material possessions (such as Chinese jars, copper gongs called gangsa, beads, rice fields, and livestock) determine the social standing of a family or person, as well as the hosting of feasts and ceremonies.
 Despite the divide of social status, there is no sharp distinction between rich (baknang) and poor.
 Wealth is inherited but the society is open for social mobility of the citizens by virtue of hard work.
 Medium are the only distinct group in their society, but even then it is only during ceremonial periods.

-Ilongot

-Ilongot men also known as Bugkalot circa 1910, wearing traditional attire and accessories.

-The Ilongot (or Ibilao) are a tribe who inhabit the southern Sierra Madre and Caraballo Mountains, on the east side of Luzon in the Philippines, primarily in the provinces of Nueva Vizcaya and Nueva Ecija and along the mountain border between the provinces of Quirino and Aurora.
-An alternative name of this tribe and its language is "Bugkalot".
-They are known as a tribe of headhunters.

-Presently, there are about 87,000 Ilongots.
-The Ilongots tend to inhabit areas close to rivers, as they provide a food source and a means for transportation.
-Their native language is the Ilongot language, currently spoken by about 50,000 people.
-They also speak the Ilocano & Tagalog languages, the latter is spoken in Nueva Ecija & Aurora as much as Ilocano.